Maryland Red Light Tickets (TA Section 21-202)

 If you’re unsure which one you have, bring the citation to your consult.
 The defense path—and whether points are on the table—depends on that distinction.

-Officer‑issued red‑light violations are moving violations and can result in points under Maryland’s points framework.
+Officer‑issued red‑light violations are moving violations under the Maryland point system: failing to stop for a steady red light is a 2‑point conviction, and any moving violation that contributed to an accident carries 3 points.
 We aim to avoid points through trial, a reduction to a non‑moving or lesser‑point offense, or PBJ.

 Defenses that work